GabrielPeresBernes/Huntweb-ReactJS/README.md

 # Huntweb ReactJS

-Front-End application inspired by Product Hunt made with React.js.
+Front-End Web application inspired by Product Hunt made with React.js.

 The purpose of this application is to practice the concepts of React.js as seen in the [Rocketseat](https://rocketseat.com.br/) free course.